 How to hem pants

-The instruments we are going to need:
+What we are going to need:

 Before I discovered water-soluble chalk, I used small slivers of dried soap (the one you use in the bathroom 🙂 ) instead of regular chalk.
-The reason for that is because regular chalk often leaves marks that are not easy to clean after you are done, especially on delicate fabrics.
+The reason for that is that regular chalk often leaves marks that are not easy to clean after you are done, especially on delicate fabrics.
 Soap, on the other hand, would vanish with the steam of the iron.
 I still use it when I run out of supplies of chalk.
 It does a perfect job.

 You will need it to cut out the excess fabric after you leave the allowance for the fold.